 Core Concepts

-The product primitives behind Oriyn: behavior, personas, patterns, and experiments.
+The product primitives behind Oriyn: provider-native records, personas, patterns, and research.

-Oriyn models user behavior as evidence, derives personas and patterns from that evidence, and uses those personas to simulate product decisions.
+Oriyn models provider-native product behavior, derives personas and patterns from those records, and uses the result to run structured product research.

 Personas

 Personas are behavior-derived user segments.
 They are not fictional archetypes.
-A persona should have source users, traits, representative evidence, and a size estimate so teams can inspect why Oriyn believes the segment exists.
+A persona should have traits, assumption flags, confidence, and a size estimate so teams can inspect how strongly the current data supports it.

 Patterns And Hypotheses

 Patterns are mined observations about funnels, paths, drop-offs, repeated behaviors, and bottlenecks.
-Hypotheses turn those observations into testable product changes.
+Hypotheses turn those observations into concrete research questions.

 Good hypotheses are specific